GBAF Logo

 "We call on any third country to refrain from attempts to conduct transnational repression within the European Union or elsewhere."

-A senior Chinese official said last week that the government has a right to hold accountable people outside of its borders who contravene the law, adding that this was in line with international practice, and was legal and necessary.
+A senior Chinese official said last week the government has a right to hold people accountable outside its borders who contravene the law, adding this was in line with international practice and was legal and necessary.

-Rights groups have previously complained that China has tried to used Interpol "red notices" to try and get foreign governments to arrest people abroad it wants for political offences at home.
+Rights groups have previously complained that China has tried to use Interpol "red notices" to get foreign governments to arrest people abroad it wants for political offences at home.

-The law has also sparked alarm in Chinese-claimed Taiwan in particular that it could give Beijing another legal basis to go after Taiwanese it views as separatists.
+The law has sparked alarm in Chinese-claimed Taiwan, in particular that it could give Beijing another legal basis to go after Taiwanese it views as separatists.

 "This is intimidation and coercion through malicious transnational repression," it added.